This is the multi-page printable view of this section. Click here to print.

 The available template fields are described here.

-Sample template files are available in the GitHub repository’s src/config/slack_templates directory.
+Sample template files are included in the release Zip file, and are also available in the GitHub repository’s src/config/slack_templates directory.

 4. Restart Butler if it’s already running.